 When I started on my career in the mid 1990s in America, investment was rather different from what it is today.
 At that time, alternative assets are barely parts of the investable asset classes.
 Big data, Fintech, high frequency trade were yet into the jargon of Wall Street investors.
 Hedge funds were few and did not occupy the front pages of the newspapers.
-Peter Lynch does his investment (7’21’’ppt没显示), it was one of the big names in the stock investment arena, who created an incredible track record of an average return of 29.2% from 1977 to 1990.
+Peter Lynch of the Fidelity Investments, it was one of the big names in the stock investment arena, who created an incredible track record of an average return of 29.2% from 1977 to 1990.
 That is a record better than Warren Buffett’s for the same period.

 Peter is not only famous for his ability to pick stocks, but also his memorable wisdom for investments.
 For example, he said, “know what you own and why own it” referring to own the stocks of course.
 He also said, “the real key to making money in stocks is not to get scared out of them”.
 Another quote is like this, “there's no such a thing as worry-free investment”.
 The trick is to separate the valid worries from idle worries, and then check the worries against the facts.
-Here is the final quote I like, he says “far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves”.
+Here is the final quote I really like, he says “far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves”.
 That's very true for a lot of people, including myself.
-In 1990s, the market began to shrink with many changes that had occurred in a decade earlier, allowedly following the period of stagnation, deregulation, and attacks the form and ripens administration.
-That is a decade in which so called “the golden area of investment” had just begun, and forever lasting bond bull market had just emerged due to the falling interest rate.
+In the 1990s, the market began to reckon with many changes that had occurred in a decade earlier, allowing the following period of stagnation, deregulation, in attached form under Reagan’s administration.
+That is a decade in which so called “the golden era of investment” had just begun, and forever lasting bond bull market had just emerged due to the falling interest rate.

 The 1980s also ushered in one of the most important historical periods of the PE industry.
 As you can see from the slide, the historical behavior of US interest rate from the 1950s.
 Then you can see that the interest rate reached the all-time high in early 1980s, due to high inflation that happened at that time.
 You may remember that in the 1970s, oil prices went up twice significantly, which pushed inflation up and up.
 Therefore, interest rate increased to the historical level at almost 20%.
 But from the early 1980s, the interest rate started falling gradually and slowly.
 Now it has fallen to almost zero at this point.

 So, in the 1980s, the PE market also saw mega transactions such as hostile takeover occurred during that period through mostly leveraged buyout.
 In 1989, such transactions reached its culminating point at $31.1 billion.
-Hard Fog took over the RJR Nabisco (11’30’’看不到课件，没听清，查到了一部分 前面不对), which is a tobacco company in North Carolina.
+The hostile took over the RJR Nabisco which is a tobacco company in North Carolina.
 It is the largest take over in the history of PE industry then.
 This is the period doubted by many historians in the area of ruthless capitalism.
 I don't know how many people in this audience have ever read the book about this take over, Barbarians at the Gate, which is quite famous as a collection of several investigating reports by two journalists at that time.